Ali-Puente/ConceptOps-tool_v4/README.md

-# Data Cleaning & Enrichment Tool — V4
+# ConceptOps Tool — V4

-Streamlit app for cleaning, validating, and enriching CSV entity data with AI-powered mention rules and descriptions.
+A Streamlit app for data cleaning, validation, and the creation of entity descriptions and rules, powered by AI.

 ## Features